sunjh22/CNVPipe/README.md

 Dr. Jin ask me to focus more on scCNV project.
 I will catch up again if I have time.
 (问心无愧即可).
 Catch up here at Wed Oct 12 15:47:48 CST 2022.

-## 06. Call CNV based on read-pair and split-read
+## 06. Call CNV based on read-pair and split-read methods

 ### 06.1 Lumpy

-Lumpy is written in C.
+`Lumpy` is written in C.

 Five steps to call CNV by Lumpy.
 1. get discordant reads (insert size over expected size or mate pair mapped to different chromosomes); 2. get split reads by Lumpy script; 3. call CNV by lumpyexpress; 4. genotype CNV by svtypes, a quality score was given (in QUAL filed of vcf file),